 Inpatient or residential rehab centers are safer for the treatment of certain patients, especially those struggling with other issues related to their drug abuse.
 However, it may not always be more beneficial for an individual who is beginning their initial recovery program from drug abuse to attend inpatient care.
-Call 800-654-0987 today to find rehab centers that will cater to your needs and allow you to receive the safest, most reliable treatment possible.

 Is Residential Rehab Safer?

 For some, residential rehab programs are safer because they provide

 - Constant access to healthcare providers

 - Hospital-like care (in some cases)

 If you are concerned for your safety as a recovering addict in treatment, residential care is likely the best choice for you.
 In addition, the National Institute on Drug Abuse states that residential centers are more likely to offer intensive and well-rounded care than many outpatient centers which, at their lowest intensity, “may offer little more than drug education.”
 Also, inpatient programs are more likely to provide additional treatment options that may not be wholly necessary but can be beneficial to the care and comfort of their patients.

 Who Needs Inpatient Care?

 Multiple types of treatment programs exist because no one option is right for every individual at every specific time in their life.
 However, inpatient care is often recommended to those individuals who are currently struggling with additional issues associated with their addiction.
 These can include: